Elián González: Custody dispute in the United States

 The U.S. legislation system had enacted the Cuban Adjustment Act in 1966, which sought to provide political asylum for Cubans who fled their country in the hopes of a new life.
 Under the act, Cuban refugees without visas entering the United States were paroled, and after a year could apply for permanent resident status.
 The US also issued 20,000 lottery visas every year to Cuban emigrants under the wet foot, dry foot policy.
 Under this policy, those who reached the mainland were granted asylum, while those who were intercepted at sea by the U.S. Coast Guard were sent back to Cuba.

 Lázaro González, backed by local Cuban Americans, took the position that the boy should remain in the United States and not be returned to his father.
 Marisleysis González (Lázaro's adult daughter) became Elián González's caregiver and spokesperson for the paternal relatives.
 Also, Armando Gutierrez, a local Cuban-American businessman, became a spokesman.
 At the same time, Juan Miguel, with the support of Cuban authorities, demanded that his son be returned to Cuba.

 On January 21, 2000, Elián González's grandmothers, Mariela Quintana and Raquel Rodríguez, flew from Havana to the United States to seek their grandson's return to Cuba.
 While they were able to meet with the boy only once at the Miami Beach home of Barry University president Sister Jeanne O'Laughlin, they journeyed to Washington and met with congressmen and Attorney General Janet Reno.
 After nine days of media coverage (during which Republican lawmakers acknowledged they did not have the votes to pass a bill to give González U.S. citizenship), they returned to Cuba to "a hero's welcome".

 On January 28, the Spanish foreign minister Abel Matutes called for the boy's return to Cuba, stating that international law dictated the return.
 Meanwhile, the González family in Miami denied allegations that they had offered Juan Miguel a house and a car if he abandoned the action and joined his son in Miami.
 Juan Miguel said he was uninterested in emigrating.

 Through January and February, Juan Miguel sent a number of open letters to the U.S. government—published in, among other places, the Cuban newspaper Granma—demanding the return of his son and refusing the Miami relatives' demands.

 Chicago-based fathers' rights attorney Jeffery M. Leving spearheaded the amicus brief, which set the foundation of the custody case to reunite González with his father in Cuba.
-Manuel González, Elián Gonzalez's great-uncle, later retained Leving to reunite González with his father.
+Manuel González, Elián Gonzalez's granduncle, later retained Leving to reunite González with his father.